xyproto/cxx/README.md

 ## Suggested directory structure

-For a "Hello, World!" program that places the text-generation in a `std::string hello()` function:
+For a "Hello, World!" program that places the text-generation in a `std::string hello()` function, this is one way to structure the files:

 ```